luapower/winapi/winapi.md

 I also started working on a [designer][windesigner] app that would serve as feature showcase, live testing environment, and ultimately as a GUI designer.

-## Installation

-Downloading `lua-files` will get you the winapi modules, the designer, and the luajit binary so you can start coding right away.<br>
-Just add `lua-files` to your `LUA_PATH` or `package.path` and run a few demos to make sure everything is properly found.

-The winapi modules are all in the `winapi` folder, you don't need any other modules outside of it except `glue.lua`.

 ## Example

 ~~~{.lua}